-8.3 Seniors programs
+8.3 Seniors' programs

-Programs specifically designed for seniors, such as Tech Savvy for Seniors and Stepping On, are available at some branches of Bayside Library.
+Programs specifically designed for seniors, such as Tech Savvy Seniors are available at some branches of Bayside Library.
 Attendees are required to register for these events either online on the Bayside Library's Eventbrite portal or by calling the library directly.
 In some circumstances, individual tech training sessions for seniors can be arranged with the library's IT team.